 Now that you know everything you need to pick out a great beginner woodworking project, it’s time to pick.
 Use the skills you just learned, and find your next project.
 I recommend starting out online.
 It’s a huge resource, and it’s probably in your pocket.

 Start there, and find inspiration.
 Find some projects that you like, and then look for beginner level versions.
 Maybe it’s a style that you like?
 In that case, there are beginner projects in that style you can start right away.

 After that, watch some videos.
 See how the projects are made.
 Assess the cost, make sure you have the right tools, and then start.
 Just start.
 Then, after you start, finish.
 Finish the project and move on to the next one.

 That’s how you get really good at woodworking.
 One project after another.

-If you have any questions on How to Pick the Right Beginner Woodworking Project, please leave a comment and I will be glad to answer them.
+If you have any questions on How to Pick the Right Beginner Woodworking Project, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 - 20 Years Experience in Woodworking

 - 750+ Helpful Posts Written